The Ultimate Guide to Credit ScoresEverything you should know about credit score.

 Different lenders might have different standards for what is a good or excellent score, especially in the Philippines.
 But the better your credit is, the more you’ll save and the less rejection you’ll face.

-· Your race, color, religion, national origin, sex, or marital status.
+- Your race, color, religion, nationality, sex, and marital status

-· Your income, job, title, employer, the date you were hired or employment history (however your lender may consider this information in making a decision for their overall approval)
+- Your income, job title, employer, and employment history (however, some financial institutions may consider this information in making a decision for their overall approval)

 Since our credit score is important and it determines how much credit lenders are willing to give you.
 Knowing what causes your credit score to have a poor rating can help you stay away from the pitfalls that can take years to fix.

-The following key elements are what reasons why people get a poor rating on their credit score:
+The following reasons contribute to people getting a poor rating on their credit score.

 When you pay late